Generic name: dexrazoxane (dex ray ZOX ane)

 Dexrazoxane may also be used for purposes not listed in this medication guide.

-You should not receive this medication if your chemotherapy does not include doxorubicin or a similar medication such as daunorubicin (Cerubidine), epirubicin (Ellence), idarubicin (Idamycin), or mitoxantrone (Novantrone).
+You should not receive Zinecard if your chemotherapy does not include doxorubicin or a similar medication (such as daunorubicin, epirubicin, idarubicin, or mitoxantrone).

-Tell your doctor at once if you have serious side effects such as fever, chills, body aches, flu symptoms, easy bruising or bleeding, or sores your mouth or throat.
+Tell your doctor at once if you have signs of infection such as fever, chills, sore throat, easy bruising or bleeding, skin sores, or warmth and redness of any surgical incision.

 You should not receive Zinecard if your chemotherapy does not include doxorubicin or a similar medication such as: